Planning to spend 10 days in Greece? Are you looking for the perfect 10-day Greece itinerary?

 In order to get to the city center, you have the following options

-By Bus: You can take the 24-hour express bus X95 to Syntagma Square (main square in Athens) / cost 6 euros / traveling time 60 min depending on traffic
+By Bus: You can take the 24-hour express bus X95 to Syntagma Square (the main square in Athens) / it costs 5,50 euros/traveling time is 60 min depending on the traffic.

 Where to stay in Athens